Quickstart

 tegata ledger start --vault /path/to/vault

 After setup, every vault unlock automatically starts the Docker stack in the background.
-For full details, see the Enable audit logging guide.

 Next steps